-The cost of the quake was conservatively estimated to be at least $500 million dollars.
-And of course that was in 1964 dollars.
+Conservatively estimates for the damage were around $500 million dollars.
+And of course, that was in 1964 dollars.

 There was so much destruction that there were not enough Federal Disaster funds available to cover the need.

 While Anchorage has its share of quakes, the one on Good Friday, 1964 was much more intense and destructive than any other – before or since.